Heathrow – water on the go

 We’ll be monitoring the impact closely over the next year.
 And with their funding, we’re able to create toolkits and user guides for other airports across the UK.

-They even showed their support of National Refill Day (Thursday 27th September), by promoting the Refill app throughout the terminals.
+They even showed their support of Refill Day, by promoting the Refill app throughout the terminals.
 This was our first ever digital advertising campaign and what a first!